Skip to main content

 • Loss of Derivative Status After Asylum Approval but Before Adjustment of Status (Nunc Pro Tunc): If you are currently a derivative asylee, but you are unable to adjust status to lawful permanent resident due to a loss of derivative relationship, then you may submit a new Form I-589 and request a grant of asylum nunc pro tunc.
 In your letter, please provide information about your previous Form I-589 and explain that you are now filing independently as a principal applicant.

-• Loss of Derivative Status After Initial Filing but Before Final Decision: If you withdrew from a principal’s Form I-589 as a dependent, or if you lost derivative status by marriage, divorce, or death of the principal applicant, then you may submit a Form I-589 as a principal applicant.
+• Loss of Derivative Status After Initial Filing but Before Final Decision: If you withdrew from a principal’s Form I-589 as a dependent, or if you lost derivative status by marriage, divorce, or death of the principal applicant, then you may submit Form I-589 as a principal applicant.
 In your letter, please provide information about your previous Form I-589 and explain that you are now filing independently as a principal applicant.

-• Simultaneous Filing as a Principal Applicant and a Derivative Applicant: If you are already listed as a derivative applicant on another pending Form I-589, you may file a Form I-589 as a principal applicant.
+• Simultaneous Filing as a Principal Applicant and a Derivative Applicant: If you are already listed as a derivative applicant on another pending Form I-589, you may file Form I-589 as a principal applicant.
 Also, you and your spouse may file separate Forms I-589 at the same time as principal applicants and list each other as derivative applicants.
-In your letter, please provide information about any previous Form I-589s and explain that you are now filing independently as a principal applicant.
+In your letter, please provide information about any previous Form I-589 and explain that you are now filing independently as a principal applicant.

 USCIS Asylum Vetting Center